earlyxpian/earlyxpian.github.io/eng/goodspeedapostolicfathers.md

 * The Fragments of Papias
 * The Address to Diognetus

-Edgar J. Goodspeed died in 1962 so his writings are in the public domain in Canada and Australia and any countries with a copyright term of 50 years after the death of an author.
+Edgar J. Goodspeed died in 1962 so his writings are in the public domain in Canada and any other countries with a copyright term of 50 years after the death of an author.
 The copyright status of the book in the U.S. is unknown as repeated attempts to locate an heir or current copyright holder have failed.
 Therefore this book is an orphaned work in the U.S. and can probably be used for non-commercial purposes without problem.

 Download this collection as:
 * [HTML](http://canadafiles.xpian.info/goodspeedapostolicfathersebook.html)